 - Student will demonstrate the ability to practice health-enhancing behaviors in relation to food.

 - Student can create a plan to advocate for food and nutrition changes that impact personal, family and community health.

 Over the coming months, Pilot Light will work with a team of K–12 educators and the experts to wordsmith and refine the competencies within each Standard.
-Pilot Light’s final Food Education Standards will be released to schools and like-minded organizations on January 31, 2017.
+Pilot Light’s final Food Education Standards will be released to schools and like-minded organizations in Spring 2018.